 “Going solo” doesn’t work out for a lot of ex-band-members, but Don Henley’s solo work makes an impressive career all by itself.

 His first album was I Can’t Stand Still, released in August of 1982.
 The album sold well, but of course nothing like an Eagle’s album.
 “Dirty Laundry” was a #3 hit single, and the album achieved Gold status while going to #24.
 Bob Seger co-wrote one of my favorite cuts “Nobody’s Business”.
 A couple of ex-Eagles and one almost-Eagle appeared in minor capacities…Joe Walsh, Timothy B. Schmit, and J.D.
 Souther.
-Frankly, the musical credits on Henley’s albums look like a who’s who in the music business.
+Frankly, the musical credits on all of Henley’s albums look like a who’s who in the music business.

 Two years later, in 1984, Henley really solidified his solo career with his Building The Perfect Beast album.
 It had four hit singles…”The Boys Of Summer”, “All She Wants To Do Is Dance”, “Not Enough Love In The World”, and “Sunset Grill”.
 By this time in the 1980’s there were lots of charts.
 “Boys” and “Dance” were both Top 10 hits, and both hit #1 on the Mainstream Rock chart.
 Henley was even on the Dance and R&B charts with “All She Wants To Do Is Dance”.
 “The Boys Of Summer” won a Grammy Award for Best Male Rock Vocal.
 Mike Campbell of Tom Petty & The Heartbreakers co-wrote & produced the song.
 The album itself sold over 3-million copies in the U.S. alone.

 And the hits just kept on coming.